 Brachetto is an aromatic red grape that can generate both still and sparkling wines.
 Aromatic and light-bodied with lovely tart aromas and flavors of sour red cherry, red berry, and cherry pie..
 Perfect with desserts.

-The Piedmont region is situated between the Alps to the north side and Apennines to the south, where there is the most high-quality wine production of the region.
-In Piedmont about 65% of production is for red wine and the rest for white wine divided for the most in DOC and DOCG designation.
-The traditional Piedmont cuisine is known for being elegant, flavorful and rich, so Piedmont ' s wines are a great pair with umami food, rich fatty food in particular, seasoned cheeses and more and more.
+The complex vineyard soils of the Piemonte region are the creation of multiple and ancient geological periods enabling unparalleled high-quality wine production known throughout the world.
+In Piemonte, about 65% of production is for red wine and the rest for white wine, with a high number of DOC and DOCG designations.
+The traditional Piedmont cuisine is known for being elegant, flavorful, and rich, so Piedmont's wines are a great pair with umami food, rich fatty food, in particular, seasoned cheeses, and more and more.